jwmcca/Borrelia_Cell_Segmentation/README.md

 ```

 ### Making demographs from multiple conditions
 Since the class function only makes *one* demograph from the entire dataframe, you should also be able to make your own demograph if you have more than one condition.
-Below is just an example code chunk of how I make my demographs.
+Below is just an example code chunk of how I make my demographs. **This only works if you measured the midline with the medial axis.**
 ```python
 cell_df = pd.read_pickle('Replicate_1.pkl')
 px_size = 0.065